rosmur/obsidian-summairize/README.md

 # Summairize - AI-Powered Note Summarization for Obsidian

-An Obsidian plugin that generates AI-powered summaries of your notes using Ollama (with support for future AI providers like OpenAI and Anthropic).
+Obsidian plugin that generates AI-powered summaries of your notes

 ## Demo